Bradbeers: Romsey store

 The Romsey branch, situated at 14–20 Bell Street, Romsey, Hampshire, was opened in a building formerly known as the Dolphin Inn and expanded by buying up adjoining properties in the 1960s and 1970s.
 A Major expansion which doubled the floor area and included the installation of an escalator and provision of two new restaurants was complete in 2003.
 The building is reportedly haunted by the ghost of a white or blue lady who has been sighted in the older parts of the store.
 This branch sells a range of products including clothing, cosmetics, jewellery, homeware and luggage.

 Hedge End store

 The most recent major expansion of the business was in 2010 with the acquisition of a retail park in the thriving retail arena of Hedge End, the largest of the site was redeveloped and is now operated by Bradbeers as a furniture showroom.
 The remaining four sites are let to other businesses.

+Salisbury (former Debenhams)

+In October 2023, a branch of Bradbeers opened in the former Debenhams building in Salisbury.